danilax86/book-layout-generator/README.md

 A Python script to generate a book layout from a set of PNG images.

+## Problem
+The problem was that I designed a zine in Penpot.
+The result was separate blocks of A4 size in PNG.
+A4 is a spread of two A5 pages.
+I thought I'd cut these spreads to pages in a correct order via Photoshop quickly, but I couldn't figure out the fast way and decided to create this script.

 ## Installation

 To use this project, you'll need to have Python and the Pillow library installed on your system.